July 22, 2020

 — Fine-tune your leg position, the strap’s location on your foot, the balance between left and right hands’ tensions, and/or your hands’ location to feel/sense the psoas coming into slack.
 And even if you can’t feel the muscle softening/coming into slack, you may notice you want to snug in your leg a little more, or you’ve just taken a bigger breath.
 And if neither of them, don’t worry.
 If you follow these instructions, you’ll probably feel some positive effect.

-— Hold 10-20 seconds, waiting for signs of release: a big breath (beyond an initial one that signaled “relief”), your leg pushing back against the strap, lengthening in your abdomen or pelvis, pulsing, gurgles, etc. Then stop pulling the strap so it goes slack too.
+— Hold 10-20 seconds, waiting for signs of release: a big breath (beyond an initial one that signaled “relief”), your leg pushing back against the strap, lengthening in your abdomen, pelvis, or leg; pulsing, gurgles, etc. Then stop pulling the strap so it goes slack too.
 Let your leg lengthen and rest in place 5-10 seconds or longer.

 — Repeat with your other leg.